-In brane world scenarios, there is an interesting issue: whether various bulk fields could be confined to the brane by a natural mechanism.
+In braneworld scenarios, there is an interesting issue: whether various bulk fields could be confined to the brane by a natural mechanism.
 Generally, massless scalar fields \cite{BajcPLB2000} and gravitons \cite{rs} can be localized on branes of different types.
 Vector fields can be localized on the RS brane in some higher--dimensional cases \cite{OdaPLB2000113} or on thick $dS$ branes and Weyl thick branes \cite{Liu0708}.
-The feature of fermion localization is very important.
-In general, if one does not introduce the coupling between the fermions and the bulk scalars, the fermions do not have normalizable zero modes in five and six dimensions \cite{BajcPLB2000,OdaPLB2000113,Liu0708,NonLocalizedFermion, IchinosePRD2002,Ringeval,GherghettaPRL2000, Neupane,RandjbarPLB2000,KoleyCQG2005,DubovskyPRD2000,0803.1458, LiuJHEP2007,0901.3543,Liu0907.0910,Koley2009,0812.2638}.
-In some cases, with scalar--fermion coupling, a single bound state and a continuous gapless spectrum of massive fermion KK states can be obtained \cite{Liu0708,ThickBraneWeyl}.
-In some other brane models, one can obtain finite discrete KK states (mass gap) and a continuous gapless spectrum starting at a positive $m^2$ \cite{PRD0709.3552,ThickBrane4,LiuJCAP2009,Liu0803}.
+The feature of fermion localization is very important for these models.
+In general, if one does not introduce the coupling between the fermions and bulk scalars, the fermions do not have normalizable zero modes in five and six dimensions \cite{BajcPLB2000,OdaPLB2000113,Liu0708,NonLocalizedFermion,IchinosePRD2002,Ringeval, GherghettaPRL2000,Neupane,RandjbarPLB2000,KoleyCQG2005,DubovskyPRD2000,0803.1458, LiuJHEP2007,0901.3543,Liu0907.0910,Koley2009,0812.2638}.
+In some cases, with scalar--fermion coupling, a single bound state and a continuous gapless spectrum of massive fermion KK states can be obtained \cite{Liu0708}.
+In some other brane models, one can obtain finite discrete KK states (with a mass gap between them) and a continuous gapless spectrum starting at a positive $m^2$ \cite{LiuJCAP2009,Liu0803}.